briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [GPT]: https://en.wikipedia.org/wiki/GUID_Partition_Table
 [MBR]: https://en.wikipedia.org/wiki/Master_boot_record
-[^2]: The ArchWiki's entry on [partitioning](https://wiki.archlinux.org/title/Partitioning#Choosing_between_GPT_and_MBR) describes these reasons in more detail, but in general, there's little reason to use MBR unless you are stuck with legacy hardware.
+[^mbr]: The ArchWiki's entry on [partitioning](https://wiki.archlinux.org/title/Partitioning#Choosing_between_GPT_and_MBR) describes these reasons in more detail, but in general, there's little reason to use MBR unless you are stuck with legacy hardware.
 [EFI system partition]: https://en.wikipedia.org/wiki/EFI_system_partition

 We will not need a swap partition because we will be using a [swap file]